mx1001/boxcutter_manual/docs/troubleshooting.md

 This problem drives me crazy.
 I have this odd behavior since day one.
 Sometimes instead of a square I get a circle cut.
 On my PC the program acts randomly.
 Like if I try to do one cut the program could do 3 different thing while the cut function is on.

-A: If you release alt before LMB the center draw will revert on box draw (Default)
+A: If you release alt before LMB the center draw will revert on box draw (Default) **Applying scale is crucial.
+If the scale is unapplied things like lazorcut will not work properly.**
 ![troubleshooting](img/troubleshooting/ts19.gif)

 >Alt **during draw** triggers center draw